rddunphy/texwc/README.md

 ## Installation and usage
 * Put `texwc` on your path (e.g. `~/bin`).
 * From the terminal, run `texwc [path]`, where `path` is the path of a `.tex` file.
 * To get a word count from multiple files, specify the path of a `.texwc` config file for `path`, or the path of a directory containing a config file.
-If `path`, the current working directory is used.
+If no value is specified for `path`, the current working directory is used.

 ## Dependencies
 `detex` (`sudo apt install texlive-extra-utils`, or see [OpenDetex](https://github.com/yjkimjunior/opendetex) for a more recent version)

 ## Config file
-The config file contains a JSON object representing configuration options.
+The texwc config file contains a JSON object representing configuration options.
 Automatic generation of config files is coming.

-Configuration options are:
+JSON fields in a config file:
 * `"files"` (required): a list of relative `.tex` file paths to be included in the word count.